Refinancing with Laurel Road

 |Reduced monthly dues||Higher interest charge over time|

 Consider this: A recent grad has five federal loans.
 Unfortunately, her salary at a nonprofit won’t allow her to pay down her higher-interest accounts.

-Our borrower also decides to switch to an Income-Based Repayment (IBR) plan.
+Our borrower also decides to switch to Income-Based Repayment (IBR).
 That extends her repayment term, lowering her monthly payments.

 With $55,000 in debt, the IBR plan is helpful because it puts her on the track to loan forgiveness.
 After all, she’s hoping to qualify for Public Service Loan Forgiveness (PSLF), which will forgive her debt after 10 years.

 The big picture: While the future of PSLF may be uncertain, it’s important for low-salaried civil servants to choose a long-term repayment strategy that has a path to forgiveness.
 This is particularly true if their debt exceeds their ability to pay it.
 Consolidation of student loans could be just the solution.

 |Pros and cons of our nonprofit employee’s plan to consolidate|

 |On track for PSLF||Career limited to PSLF-eligible employers|

 Consider this: A young attorney has three federal loans and three private loans.
 Tired of going to work with student loans on his mind, he turns to refinancing.
 With a six-figure salary and excellent credit score, he knows he can save a lot of money by refinancing.

 Refinancing: Our lawyer takes his loan portfolio to a private lender that his colleagues recommend.
 He isn’t worried about losing federal loan protections since he found a private lender that offers forbearance in case he loses his job.